zetawars/MiniORM/README.md

 # MiniORM
-This is a simple ORM.
+This is a very simple ORM.
 It is able to perform CRUD Operations.
 It ignores creating tables or manage foriegn keys.
 Works best when only mapping to other entites.
+It doesn't add complexity and keeps it just to the mapping, relying on your query writting skills.

 It works best when using Repository Pattern.